Shipping Fast With Continuous Deployment

 This article discusses the importance of automating the deployment process for React Native mobile apps.
 It highlights the benefits of continuous deployment, provides insights into setting up automation using tools like fastlane and App Center, and explores the advantages of automating app submissions to app stores.

-The reason for that is simple - the deployment takes time to set up and is far more complex than just running tests in the cloud.
+The deployment takes time to set up and is far more complex than just running tests in the cloud.
 For example, on iOS, Xcode configures many settings and certificates automatically.
-This ensures better developer experience for someone who’s working on a native application.
+This ensures a better developer experience for someone who’s working on a native application.
 Developers who are used to such an approach often find it challenging to move the deployment to the cloud and set up such things as certificates manually.

 What is Continuous Deployment (CD)?